EvelynNutt-Muon/mutracker_test/README.md

     `make clean && make`
 7. To begin using the Arducam commands and OpenCV Gui, please refer to the [Arducam MIPI_Camera driver](https://github.com/ArduCAM/MIPI_Camera/tree/master/RPI) Github under "How to use release demos?"

+## Testing Mutracker Code

+After transfering the Mutracker code and installing the MIPI Camera drivers, run the following commands to get the Mutracker algorithm running:

+`cd mutracker_proto`

+`python run_mutracker.py`

+If you run into errors, here are the commands you might want to use (make sure to run these outside of the `mutracker_proto` folder):

+`sudo pip install v4l2`

+`pip install pathlib`

+In `run_mutracker.py` in the first line, change `pi` to your username.

 # Mutracker Radiation Test